Ruila/note-memo/docs/React/react-reconciliation.md

 :::caution

-This is not original content
+This is not original content, but just a note from articles I read.

 :::